TWIM

 Venerable Bhante Vimalaramsi

 He was founder of the Tranquil Wisdom Insight Meditation (TWIM) and developed the Six R’s as a simple, practical way to apply the Buddha’s teaching of Right Effort.
 After decades of intensive meditation and study of the earliest Buddhist texts, Bhante created this clear sequence of steps that lessend distractions and dissolved the root causes of suffering.
+He taught hundreds of other Buddhist monks, nuns, and lay followers.
+He mentored and guided many to become teachers oftern referred to as guides.

 Firstly, he explaind that Right Effort as described in the suttas, is not only about how to meditate but also how to deal with all unpleasant thoughts and emotions.
 And not just while meditating but also in daily life.
 Secondly, Bhante discovered that the key lies in consciously engaging a set of actions that let go of unwholesome states and nurture wholesome ones.
 And finally, he pointed out that unpleasant feelings typically occur as habitual distractions are rooted in craving—the root cause of underlying tensions and tightness felt in the head, neck, and shoulders.